IsaacOlguin/AutomatedTraumaDetectionInGCT/README.md

 # AutomatedTraumaDetectionInGCT
-Repository of the "Automated Trauma Detection in Genocide Court Transcripts" project
+Repository of the "Automated Trauma Detection in Genocide Court Transcripts" project.

 As explained by Schirmer et al. in "Uncovering Trauma in Genocide Tribunals: An NLP Approach Using the Genocide Transcript Corpus", this project aims to use NLP techniques to uncover and analyze exposure to trauma to which witnesses in international criminal tribunals are subjected when recounting their experiences in court.